trgr5899/2020_Summer_App_Project/README.md

 # Priority list
 - create app diagram with usage
-- setup mysql database structure on host
+- setup firebase database structure
 - building app pages with swiping navication up->profile down->settings
    left->private messages
    right->custom feed
-- building php-json api for app to communicate to database
+- building api for app to communicate to database
 - add to app pages design and structure
 - add login,register,and logout functionality
 - code loading functions that will be called for loading posts and messages to the screen